 Many organizations or individuals also refer to legacy giving as planned giving.
 A planned gift is any charitable gift that you plan to leave after you're gone.
 This can be a cash gift or even a percentage of your estate.
 As long as it's a gift that you've 'planned' in your will, it can be considered a planned gift or legacy gift!

 How Do I Leave A Legacy Gift?

 Charitable bequests, also known as legacy gifts, can be given in two ways.
 First, you can leave a lump-sum cash amount to an organization of your choice.
 These gifts are given separately when you pass away, and are not included in your residual estate (everything that’s left after debts/taxes are paid and specific gifts are distributed).

 Instead of or in addition to leaving a set amount, you may leave a percentage of your residual (remaining) estate to a charity.
-The organization will receive the cash value of the distribution you gave them from your overall estate.
-While a cash gift will remain constant over time, a percentage of your residual estate can grow over time, resulting in a higher potential gift to the charity of your choice.
+With planned giving in Canada, the organization will receive the cash value of the distribution you gave them from your overall estate.
+While a cash charitable gift will remain constant over time, a percentage of your residual estate can grow over time, resulting in a higher potential gift to the charity of your choice.

 If you prefer to leave a percentage of your residual estate to a cause, you can add the organization as a beneficiary in the next section.